 “What I have found is that undertaking that type of project is very complex and resource intensive,” explains Goil.
 “If that type of project is not a network priority, it is not going to be money well spent.”

-The data team currently uses PowerSchool, a widely-used student system platform used for enrollment and state reporting.
+The data team currently uses PowerSchool, a widely-used student system platform for enrollment and state reporting.
 They also use Schoolrunner for logging attendance, grades and managing the school systems.
 The team also has various online instructional tools such as ST Math that an instructor, outside of the data team, uses to collect and analyze information.